 Billions Won by Experienced Oil & Gas Injury Lawyers

 Chesapeake Energy is one of the largest onshore oil and gas companies in the U.S., as well as one of the largest businesses in the world.
 It was founded in 1989 by Tom L. Ward and the late Aubrey McClendon for $50,000, and within 4 years was valued at $25 million.
 Last year, the company bought a Texas oil producer for $4 billion.

 Chesapeake Energy is known for pioneering the controversial gas exploration technique known as "fracking."

-Like many oil and gas companies, Chesapeake Energy has had a history of violations for endangering the safety of their employees and the environment.
-A record of their violations include 3 workplace safety or health violations and 14 environmental violations.
+Like many oil and gas companies, Chesapeake Energy has a history of violations for endangering the safety of their employees and the environment.
+Their record includes 3 workplace safety or health violations and 14 environmental violations.

-At Arnold & Itkin LLP, our Chesapeake Energy accident lawyers hold oil-and-gas companies accountable for their misconduct and negligence.
-We've represented hundreds of employees against their petroleum companies, holding them liable for medical costs, lost wages, and other financial losses.
+At Arnold & Itkin LLP, our Chesapeake Energy accident lawyers hold oil and gas companies accountable for their misconduct and negligence.
+We've represented hundreds of employees against their employers, holding these large corporations liable for medical costs, lost wages, and other financial losses.
 If you were injured in a Chesapeake Energy accident, speak with us as soon as possible to learn your legal and financial options.